richardvaldiviesomacias/BlogGraphQL/README.md

 # BlogGraphQL
+This is a simple Xamarin project.
+You need to have either Rider or Visual Studio code to run this.
+Also, copy the json blob and create a file name db.json to run the json-graphql-server.
+If you do not have that package follow this instructions: https://blog.logrocket.com/mocking-graphql-api-server-using-json-graphql-server/

 In order to run this project you need to download json-graphql-server and run the following command:

 ```json-graphql-server db.json --p 5000```